Former Vivendi boss to run France's Thales

 "Investors may worry that Vigneron is going because something has gone wrong which we have not yet heard about," said UK-based Agency Partners analyst Nick Cunningham.

-Another defense analyst, who asked not to be identified, said that after a slow start, Vigneron was beginning to win over investors.
+Another defence analyst, who asked not to be identified, said that after a slow start, Vigneron was beginning to win over investors.
 Thales shares have risen 15 percent this year.

-Shares in state-controlled aerospace group Safran, many of whose independent shareholders are, according to analysts, skeptical over a merger with Thales, closed up 0.7 percent.
+Shares in state-controlled aerospace group Safran, many of whose independent shareholders are, according to analysts, sceptical over a merger with Thales, closed up 0.7 percent.

 (Additional reporting by Leila Abboud, Gwenaelle Barzic, Jean-Michel Belot; Editing by Christian Plumb, James Regan, Mike Nesbit and Tim Dobbyn)